Community rallying around wounded Denham Springs officer; fundraisers and more planned this week

 Saturday, May 20, there will be a benefit drive to help raise money for his medical expenses.
 Jambalaya lunches will be served alongside a Jeep, motorcycle, and car show.
 All benefits will go toward Kelly's family.

-Sport N Center in Denham Springs has created a shirt design to raise funds for the family, as well.
+Sport N Center in Denham Springs has created a shirt design to raise funds for the family.

-Donation links have also gone live for those who wish to help, as well as a way to mail in checks through Behind the Line.

 Donations can be made through PayPal here and through CashApp using $BehindtheLine.
 The DSPD asks that donators put "DSPD" in the memo section of any electronic donations.